Golden West Airlines

 Starting in 1983, Golden West had turned the corner internally from a thriving, growing regional carrier to one in dire financial straits.
 The purchase of the original DHC-7 aircraft in 1981 started a spiraling financial problem the airline fought hard to control.
 The departure of airline President, Henry Voss in 1982 compounded the problem and before the arrival of new President John Harper, Golden West was having trouble meeting its payroll requirements.
 There was the possibility of a minority purchase by Pan American Airlines for $3 million to help get the carrier out of its mounting debt.
 This deal fell through and the airline continued to struggle until Friday, April 22, 1983 when the carrier was forced to shut down and layoff all 400 employees.
 Although there were plans to file Chapter 11 bankruptcy protection to allow for reorganization, this failed and the airline ceased operations, setting the sun on a carrier which had brought together the outlaying airports of Southern California and brought a ray of golden light to the millions of passengers making their convenient connections into LAX.

 The versatile de Havilland DHC-6 Twin Otter was well suited for the "commuter" routes across Southern California started by Aero Commuter after its purchase of Catalina Airlines.
-Wearing its attractive color scheme, N6387, a de Havilland Canada DHC-6-100 is seen on an overcast June in 1968.
+Wearing its attractive color scheme, N6387, a de Havilland Canada DHC-6-100 is seen on an overcast day in June in 1968.

 After the purchase of Catalina Air Lines, Aero Commuter introduced a new color scheme however still applied titles of its former owner to remind passengers that Catalina services would continue.
 Parked on the ramp at Long Beach Airport in November 1968, is N64141, a de Havilland Canada DHC-6-200.